 Samsung Galaxy Home: Release date

-Initially, it was expected that the Galaxy Home would arrive before the end of 2018, but it's now looking increasingly likely the speaker will land closer to the year anniversary of its first announcement.
+Initially, it was expected that the Galaxy Home would arrive before the end of 2018, but it's now looking increasingly likely the speaker might not even land in 2019.

 Samsung Galaxy Home: Price